varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

 not generate logging in backend mode.
 This is because varnish is not generating requests, but blindly passes on bytes in both directions.
-However, a varnishncsa instance running in normal mode can see this case by using the formatter %{Varnish:handling}x, which will be "pipe" (without the quotes).
+However, a varnishncsa instance running in normal mode can see this case by using the formatter %{Varnish:handling}x, which will be 'pipe'.

 In backend mode, some of the fields in the format string get different meanings.
 Most notably, the byte counting formatters (%b, %I, %O)